-Design was completed for a new bike lane pedestrian safety project in the CDBG Priority Neighborhood, which was identified as a priority from community members in the Community Needs Assessment process.
+Construction was completed for a new pedestrian safety project in the CDBG Priority Neighborhood, which was identified as a priority from community members in the Community Needs Assessment process.
 Community requests to improve pedestrian and bike safety have also been received as part of the Neighborhood Traffic Forums coordinated by the Public Works Department.
 The neighborhood Traffic Action Plans included priorities to reduce speeding and increase safety particularly for pedestrians and bicyclists, so several related improvements were incorporated into the street project design.
-Construction will begin in Fall 2021.